Side Effects of Benzodiazepines

 Benzodiazepines, including alprazolam (Xanax), temazepam (Nocturne), diazepam (Valium) and lorazepam (Ativan), treat symptoms associated with anxiety and seizure disorders.
 Like alcohol, the drugs work by augmenting the function of the brain chemical messenger GABA.
-Not surprisingly, side effects that occur after benzodiazepine use mirror those occurring with alcohol.
+Not surprisingly, the side effects of Benzodiazepines that occur after use mirror those occurring with alcohol.
 Individuals may experience drowsiness or poor retention of information, and longer-term, physical-psychological dependence.
-A withdrawal syndrome can also emerge in outpatients abruptly discontinuing treatment.
+Withdrawal syndrome can also emerge in outpatients abruptly discontinuing treatment.

 Sedation and Nausea

 People suffering from generalized anxiety disorder (GAD), post-traumatic stress or obsessive-compulsions benefit from the tranquilizing side effects of benzodiazepines.
 However, when exaggerated, these effects may interfere with daily activities, causing vertigo and confusion or wholesale sedation.
 Drowsiness induced by benzodiazepines can impair motor coordination, making it more difficult to drive a car or disrupt concentration at work.
 Changes in visual acuity or slurred speech sometimes follow.
 According to the Center for Substance Abuse Research at the University of Maryland.
 Individuals taking drugs will also tend to experience general stomach unrest.
 They may feel nauseous, have discomfort digesting food, lose their appetite or develop constipation.